 By learning to play african drum-rhythms I got to know the power of reiteration.
 African musicians don’t have a problem playing the same pattern for a long period of time.
-I learned to love this way of making music and I’like to apply it to our conditions.
+I learned to love this way of making music and I try to apply it in my music.

 For western listeners, especially for musicians who were educated in western music repeating phrases is a big challenge.
 Due to our listening habits, we expect a melody on top of a constant change of harmonic structures.
 The melody typically can represent a story.
 No matter if there are lyrics to a tune or not.

 If you’re able to free yourself from this pressure do deliver what listeners expect to hear, you can dive into another world while playing and experience a “high” without taking any drugs.

 I put together a band (piano, flute, accordion, percussion and occasionally 5-string Banjo or Donsonngoni)

 So here are my points about the music I want to play with my new band.

 - Renouncement of a fast change of harmonic structures (“changes”).
 I don’t want to sacrifice harmony and dissonances though, and I expect the music to “groove”.
 You might argue that this kind of music feels static because the loss of changes.
 This is not necessarily so.
 Dynamics, tension and release are welcome, but they do not follow a scheme of certain number of bars.
 They are triggered by musical signals and musical dialogue.